The

 treaties could be worked into just about any combination imaginable.

 I can't recall how many invalid and flawed treaties they found but I think it was about 150.
+Certainly enough to start a WWI that would turn out just about anyway that us yanks wanted it to turn out.

 Previous Page